vv173/dotfiles/README.md

 # About
-This repository contains configuration files for tools that I use daily and provision on each Linux machine that I use.
+This repository contains configuration files for tools that I install on all of my Linux machines and use on a daily basis.

 # Installation
 Clone the repo